soureshcoumar/serverset/README.md

 # serverset
 Creating a Node app with React, Webpack 4, Babel 7, and Express

 Make a new directory.
-Let's call it react-boilerplate. mkdir reactserver
+Let's call it reactserver. mkdir reactserver

 Now, initialize the node project.